 Have Your Say

 Let us know your Favourite Rooftop Bar in the City?
-Have we missed out your Favourite, or have you had a poor experience at one of the bars on our list.
+Have we missed out on your Favorite, or have you had a poor experience at one of the bars on our list.
 Just drop us a comment.
 Or let us know if you have any questions or require a personal recommendation.